Join Sophie-stication Nation

-I mention the above just to say this.
-When you decide to date or court, you have to do what is fitting for you and your personality.
+When you are considering courting vs dating; you have to do what is fitting for you and your personality.
 I do not feel just because you are a Christian single woman that you have to court.
-Some women’s personality is more befitting toward courtship, and some of us need to date you first because like me I have to know for sure that I like you before talking about married AND I have a more dominate personality.
-So before even talking about marriage I need to know that you can handle my weaknesses.
-Some woman will say that I can change who I am.
-But I do not want to.
-I love who I am and what I am.
-I have dated men in the past that do not like women who think so much or who are strong willed, and my answer to them is that they do not like me.
-This is what I found through going on an innocent date with them.
-They found out there were not feeling me and I was not feeling them.
+Some women’s personality is more befitting toward courtship, and some of us need to date you first because like me I have to know for sure that I like you before talking about married.
+So before even talking about marriage I need to know that I like you and you like me, and I rather do that through dating.